andrew890/easysmf-samples/tutorial/Sample2.md

 Sample 2 shows how you can use Java Streams to filter and process SMF data.

+Streams are a neat way to define a series of actions, but they have some restrictions.
+Sometimes it is easier to use Streams, other times a traditional for(...) loop is easier.

 The sample searches for SMF type 14 (input) and 15 (output) dataset close records for dataset SYS1.PARMLIB, and prints the time, system, jobname and the type of access.